marc-lehner/knime_rdkit_python_demo/README.md

 9. To **publish** on KNIME Hub, follow the [KNIME Hub documentation](https://docs.knime.com/latest/knime_hub_guide/index.html#publishing_your_extension).

 For detailed instructions on how to create a KNIME Python extension, please refer to the [KNIME Python Extension documentation](https://docs.knime.com/latest/pure_python_node_extensions_guide/index.html).

+### Background information:
+From KNIME AP version 5.6 on, the KNIME Base Chemistry Types & Nodes extension is shipped with extended adapator functionality between Python and Java.

+It also provides two functions designed to simplify the work of node developers:

+`to_rdkit_series`: convert a pandas series of KNIME chemistry types to a series of RDKit Mol objects

+`is_molecule`: True if the column holds any supported chemistry type

+The adaptor file can be found in the following location of the KNIME AP installation /plugins/org.knime.chem.types_<version>/python/src/org/knime/types/chemistry.py.

 ## Join the Community